Canon G1 X Mark II vs XC10

 - More modern: Was introduced somewhat (1 year and 1 month) more recently.

-If the count of individual advantages (bullet points above) is taken as a guide, the G1X Mark II is the clear winner of the match-up (14 : 6 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the G1X Mark II is the clear winner of the match-up (14 : 8 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
+A professional sports photographer will view the differences between cameras in a way that diverges from the perspective of a street photog, and a person interested in family portraits has distinct needs from a landscape shooter.
+Hence, the decision which camera is best and worth buying is often a very personal one.

 The above review scores should be interpreted with care, though.
 The ratings were established in reference to similarly priced cameras that were available in the market at the time of the review.
 Hence, a score should always be seen in the context of the camera's market launch date and its price, and comparisons of ratings among very different cameras or across long time periods have little meaning.
 It should also be noted that some of the review sites have over time altered the way they render their verdicts.